scala/docs.scala-lang/sips/minutes/2016-10-25-sip-minutes.md

 concrete proposal.
 Jorge says that he thinks that Dale would push for the new line specialized case.
 Martin proposes to push for a more concrete proposal because the specification cannot be so open-ended to properly analyze the consequences of the suggested changes.
+Therefore, he suggests to vote on the proposal to see either if we continue its review or we stop its discussion.

 Seth and Adriaan voice their opinions on trailing commas again, they don't agree this is a problem that should be solved in the language.
 Martin changes his view